 Fight Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Fight a North Dakota Traffic Ticket

-You have two plea options: guilty and not guilty.
 Regardless of plea, you must enter it with the court within 14 days of the citation's issue date.
 If you've lost your ticket, check out our Lost Traffic Ticket page.

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur points on your driving record (could lead to license suspension/revocation)
+- Incur points on your driving record (may lead to a license suspension).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Possible option to attend driver training course and reduce points
+- Possible option to attend driver training course and reduce points.

 Learn more about

 - Choose to represent yourself or hire an attorney.